 - Saw - Nobody, not even the audience, thinks that the "dead" body in the room where the protagonists are trapped in is just Faking the Dead and is in fact the mastermind.

 - Similarly in Murder by Death (1976), several candidates are nominated for murderer, and the big reveal at the end?
 The twist was that there was no murder at all (except maybe of a weekend) because the corpse gets up and thanks everybody for making a fool of themselves; he only invited the world's best detectives in order to extort money from them...note

-- In the Revenge of the Sith novelization, Mace Windu states that the only reason Palpatine (the actual suspect) is above suspicion of being the Big Bad infiltrating the Senate is because he already rules the galaxy.
+- In the Revenge of the Sith novelization, Mace Windu states that the only reason Palpatine (the guilty party) is above suspicion of being the Big Bad infiltrating the Senate is because he already rules the galaxy.

 - Justified in Parfum (the book, not made clear in the film) because Gaston has no personal smell he almost cannot be remembered and slides under everybody's radar.